Fremen1990/Fremen1990/README.md

 - 👀 I’m interested in JavaScript and all connected to JS technologies like React-> NextJS, NodeJS -> NestJS and all related small libraries as well.

+- 🌱 I’m currently mastering React with TypeScript on as my daily job

-- 🌱 I’m currently learning NestJS on MEGAK Full Stack JavaScript Bootcamp.
+- I've been doing project un NestJS which I fall in love on MEGAK Full Stack JavaScript Bootcamp.

-- 🔨 For some details please go to my page: www.devthomas.pl
+- 🔨 For some details please go to my page: [www.devthomas.pl](https://devthomas.pl/)

-- 📫 How to reach me: tomasz.dev666@gmail.com or tomasz.stanisz@devthomas.pl
+- 📫 How to reach me: tomasz.dev666@gmail.com

  <!--------------  DOG GIF ----------------->